This juicy karella curry,inspired by Panjabi cuisine so delicious, you wonder whether you really cooked the usually very bitter karella at all!

-This is a definite diabetes buster; it is bitter, yet Juicy and delicious, if you get the ingredients and their proportions right.
-Bitter Gourd, also known as karella or karawila, can be turned into a variety of dishes, depending on the type of cuisine you like to follow.
+Bitter Gourd, also known as karella or karawila, a sure diabetes buster, can be turned into a variety of dishes, depending on the type of cuisine you like to follow.
+However, If you get the ingredients and their proportions right this is simply the best karella dish you can prouduce.

-The type of dish that I describe is the Punjabi way of cooking; believe me, it is really delicious.
-I am grateful to Munaza, my Pakistani friend and her mom, for her dedicated culinary guidance in preparing me for this great, magical dish.
-The other amazing fact about this dish is that it only needs a few easy-to-find ingredients, despite its rich taste.
+I am grateful to Munaza, my Pakistani friend and her mom, for her dedicated culinary guidance in making this dish.
+The other amazing fact about this dish is that it only needs just three basic ingredients; chili powder, turmeric powder and salt despite its rich taste.

 What you need: